My Pets (Part 1) and Alphabet Group ‘JFLYV’

 The class begins with physical exercises and responding to directions given.

-The topic /concept will be introduced through rhyme, conversation, questions and answers, fun activities, colouring and reading alphabets.
+The topic will be introduced through rhyme, conversation, questions and answers, fun activities, colouring and reading alphabets.

 Listening and Speaking: My Pets (Part 1)